Bassel al-Araj: Legacy

 In November 2018, Dar Rabal, a Palestinian publisher in Jerusalem, published the full works of al-Araj.
-The book's title, "I Have Found My Answers" (وجدت أجوبتي), was taken from the last letter he wrote prior to his death.
+Twenty-seven of al-Araj’s writings, most notably "Exiting Law and Entering Revolution" and "Live Like a Porcupine, Fight Like a Flea", and ninety of his online posts, including his famous post "Why Do We Go to War?", were collected and published posthumously in the text.
+The book's title, "I Have Found My Answers" (وجدت أجوبتي), was taken from the will he wrote prior to his death.
+His will glorified Palestinian martyrdom and militancy.